Sage/streamlinejs/README.md

 # Creating a streamline module

-To create a module called myModule, put your _streamlined_ source in a file called myModule_.js.
+To create a module called `myModule`, put your _streamlined_ source in a file called `myModule_.js`.
-Streamline will transform the code and will save it into a file called myModule.js.
+Streamline will transform the code and will save it into a file called `myModule.js`.
-You just need to create an empty myModule.js file to initiate the process.
+You just need to create an empty `myModule.js` file to initiate the process.

 See `examples/diskUsage_.js` for a simple streamline module that traverses directories to compute disk usage.